 Old photos trigger memories for all of us and Facebook makes them easy to share.
 I loved the photo of my cousin and aunt and it made me smile.
 It reminded me of the time I used a photo of my mother holding me as a baby to illustrate a Mother’s Day blog post.
 In my case a Facebook friend from high school wrote, “I remember your mom” and it made me feel good to know that she was remembered.

 Not everyone is a fan of Facebook and mourning; the raw emotions connected to death can be hard to read.
 If a post of this nature makes you uncomfortable, it’s okay to ignore it.
-Or, you can simply connect by liking the post.
+Or, you can simply connect by liking the post, or better yet, reaching out in person.

 Whether you “like” it or not, Facebook is changing the way we mourn our losses.